mikebaldi/Idle-Champions/Readme.md

 ## Prerequisites

 You need AutoHotKey installed to be able to use `IC Script Hub`.
-The version of AutoHotKey installed also needs to support the switch command.
+The version of AutoHotKey installed also needs to be version 1.1 and support the switch command.

 [Download AutoHotKey](https://www.autohotkey.com/)